Free Website Content - Relationship Networking

 Constantly refine and grow your network of relationships,

-as someone who is only trying to get something your network
+perceived as someone who is only trying to get something

-will likely not increase.
-Networking is about building relationships
+your network will likely not increase.
+Networking is

 Partnering

-develop new markets and additional revenue.
-Working together,
+to develop new markets and additional revenue.
+Working

-a larger well-known vendor provides small vendors with credibility,
+areas.
+Often a larger well-known vendor provides small

-while the smaller vendor contributes specific industry knowledge
+vendors with credibility, while the smaller vendor contributes

-the partners complement each other in such a way that they
+complement each other in such a way that they can provide

-can provide a combined solution that neither partner could
+a combined solution that neither partner could deliver

 Expectations

-understanding of both your companies and product(s) strengths
+clear understanding of both your companies and product(s)

-and weaknesses.
-By being aware of any deficiencies, you
+strengths and weaknesses.
+By being aware of any deficiencies,

-will find partners with strengths in the areas of your weaknesses.
+you will find partners with strengths in the areas of

 1. Know what you have to offer.